NCC building class

 Class 9c building – these buildings are residential care buildings where at least 10% of people who reside there need physical assistance in conducting their daily activities.

-• Class 9b: cinemas, theatres, conference facilities, churches, schools, universities, museums, gyms, night clubs, public transport facilities, child-care centers.
+• Class 9b: cinemas, theatres, conference facilities, churches, schools, universities, museums, gyms, nightclubs, public transport facilities, child-care centres.

 • Class 9c: aged care buildings, residential care buildings.